sgnn7/fpm/README.md

     Using fpm (0.4.42) from source at .
     Using hitimes (1.2.1)
     ...

+If your system doesn't have `bsdtar` by default, make sure to install it or some tests will fail:

+    apt-get install bsdtar

+    yum install bsdtar

 Next, run make in root of the fpm repo.
 If there are any problems (such as missing dependencies) you should receive an error